Find out everything you need to know about using Adjustment

 How Adjustment works

-What is Adjustment?
 It's a way of switching your choice of uni after you get your results.
-Adjustment is run by UCAS, and it makes it possible for all eligible students to swap their confirmed university place for one at another university, should they wish.
+Adjustment is run by Ucas, and it makes it possible for all eligible students to swap their confirmed university place for one at another university, should they wish.

 Remember: you're eligible for Adjustment if you exceed the terms of your firm offer in full, including any specified subject grade requirements.
 However, the final decision about whether or not you have exceeded your firm offer rests with the university you are speaking to about an Adjustment place.

-UCAS Adjustment is a pretty brief process - you only get five days to find a place via Adjustment; after that your unconditional firm is automatically accepted.
-That means you need to move fast - but don't let that cloud your judgement.
+Ucas Adjustment is a pretty brief process - you only get five days to find a place via Adjustment; after that your unconditional firm is automatically accepted.
+That means you need to move fast - but don't let that cloud your judgment.

 Think carefully before using Adjustment